 2. Automation Tools Are on the Rise Too

-In 2021, expect business looking for processes to be automated for the better.
+In 2023, expect businesses looking for processes to be automated for the better.
 And when it comes to automation systems, SaaS platforms provide the answers.

 3. Welcome Micro-SaaS in the Fray

-Micro-SaaS are applications made by independent SaaS vendors or a small team of developers to respond to very specific needs of users.
+Micro-SaaS are applications made by independent SaaS vendors or a small team of developers to respond to the very specific needs of users.
 Think of add-ons for bigger apps – like the extensions on your web browser.
-More of these products are anticipated to enter the SaaS market in 2021.
+More of these products are anticipated to enter the SaaS market in 2023.